 If a STA starts an OBSS PD(#11726) SR transmit power restriction period with a chosen SRG OBSS PD level(#11726), the STA’s transmit power as measured at the output of the antenna connector, shall be equal or lower than the TXPWRmax, calculated with this chosen SRG OBSS PD level(#11726) with Equation (27-5), with the appropriate SRG parameters according to Table 27-11 (Determining SRG OBSS PD Min and SRG OBSS PD Max values), for the transmissions of any PPDU (including an HE TB PPDU, except when the HE TB PPDU is a response to a Trigger frame with CS Required subfield equal to 0) until the end of the OBSS PD(#11726) SR transmit power restriction period.(17/1852r8)

-Multiple ongoing OBSS PD(#11726) SR transmit power restriction periods may overlap in time.
+A STA may have multiple ongoing OBSS PD(#11726) SR transmit power restriction periods that overlap in time. (#15746)

 (#11812)NOTE 1—The STA’s transmit power is always equal or lower than the minimum TXPWRmax among all TXPWRmax from ongoing OBSS PD(#11726) SR transmit power restriction periods.

 NOTE 2—Equation (27-5) is equivalent to the condition defined in Equation (27-4).
+The STA can derive its OBSS_PD level value from its transmit power or can derive its TXPWRmax from the chosen OBSS_PD level. (#16516)

 NOTE 3—Anytime, even if TXPWRmax is unconstrained, the STA has to respect the transmit power restrictions defined by 11.8.6 Transmit power selection.